-7.1 Competitors will sign-on using the link below.
-All competitors must use this link to sign-on as no signing-on will be available on site.

-https://brscc.co.uk/brscc-competitor-sign-on-dp1508/

-7.2 Drivers are reminded that licences and medicals must be valid, bearing a recent photograph and be signed by the driver.

-Upgrade cards will not be signed at the event, competitors wishing to upgrade their licence should contact Motorsport UK directly and provide documentation proving their finishing position.

-7.2 It is the responsibility of the driver to bring all the appropriate documentation at the event.
+- 7.1 Competitors will not sign-on at the meeting having previously completed the self-declaration form, however, competitors must bring all the appropriate documentation as spot checks will be made during the race meeting. - 7.2 Drivers are reminded that licences and medicals must be valid, bearing a recent photograph and be signed by the driver.
+Upgrade cards will not be signed at the event, competitors wishing to upgrade their licence should contact Motorsport UK directly and provide documentation proving their finishing position. - 7.2 It is the responsibility of the driver to bring all the appropriate documentation at the event.